stacks-network/gaia/README.md

 This performs a deletion of a file in the gaia hub at `${path}`.

 On success, it returns a `202` status.
-Returns a `403` if the path does not exist, is not a file, or is otherwise invalid.
+Returns a `404` if the path does not exist.
+Returns `400` if the path is invalid.

 The `DELETE` must contain an authentication header with a bearer token.
 The bearer token's content and generation is described in